Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Introduction

 Finally, perhaps most closely related to our results is the recent work by \citet{pycia2021non}, who study the same notion of nonbossiness as ours in single-item auctions with general payments.
-They show that (1) the first-price auction with no reserve is the essentially unique mechanism that is nonbossy, individually rational, and efficient in equilibrium, and (2) the first-price auction with the optimal reserve price is the essentially unique mechanism that is nonbossy, individually rational, and revenue maximizing.
-These results are not directly comparable to ours: aiming to capture robustness against strategic behavior with secondary goals, we focus on nonbossy mechanisms that are also incentive-compatible, which first-price auctions clearly are not.
-In fact, both the results by \citet{pycia2021non} and our results imply that no incentive-compatible and nonbossy mechanism can be efficient (i.e., welfare-maximizing) or revenue-maximizing in the single-item setting.
+They show, in a Bayesian setting, that (1) the first-price auction with no reserve is the essentially unique mechanism that is nonbossy, individually rational, and efficient in equilibrium, and (2) the first-price auction with the optimal reserve price is the essentially unique mechanism that is nonbossy, individually rational, and revenue maximizing.
+These results are not directly comparable to ours: aiming to capture dominant-strategy robustness against strategic behavior with secondary goals, we focus on nonbossy mechanisms that are also (dominant-strategy) PIC, which first-price auctions are not.\footnote{ Note that with multiple agents, the revelation principle generally only gives {\em Bayesian} incentive compatibility, which is generally weaker than dominant-strategy (primary) incentive compatibility that we consider. } In fact, both the results by \citet{pycia2021non} and our results imply that no PIC and nonbossy mechanism can be efficient (i.e., welfare-maximizing) or revenue-maximizing in the single-item setting.